Charles III Philip: Personal life

-In 1728, he married Countess Violente Maria Theresia of Thurn und Taxis, (1683–1734), daughter of Count Philipp-Wilhelm of Thurn and Taxis and the Countess Marie-Adelheid von Aham zu Wildenau.
-This childless union was treated morganatic, as the Augsburg branch of the wealthy Thurn and Taxis family had only been elevated to baronial rank in 1657 and made counts of the Empire in 1701.
+In 1728, he married Countess Violente Maria Theresia of Thurn und Taxis (1683–1734).
+This childless union was considered morganatic, as the Augsburg branch of the wealthy Thurn und Taxis family had only been elevated to baronial rank in 1657 and made counts of the Empire in 1701.
 But Violente received the honorary title of Princess from Holy Roman Emperor Charles VI in 1733.

 Charles III died in Mannheim on 31 December 1742.